-IT-4: Approval of Internship Positions
+IT-4: Approval of Undergraduate Internship Positions

-The medical school, in consultation with the government of the country in which it is located, identifies, approves and regularly reviews positions and institutions that meet the educational and supervisory requirements of the internship period for its students.
-Approved positions are reviewed no less frequently than once every five years or upon receiving adverse information that may affect the approval of such positions.
+The medical school, in consultation with the Government Hospital Authorities of the country in which it is located, identifies, approves and regularly reviews positions and institutions that meet the educational and supervisory requirements of the internship period for its students.
+Approved positions are reviewed every five years or upon receiving adverse information that may affect the approval of such positions.

-IT-5: Guidelines for Students undertaking Internship
+IT-5: Guidelines for Students undertaking Undergraduate Internship

-The medical school develops written objectives and policy guidelines for internship, which includes workload, clinical supervision, patient encounters and, following due process, student assessment, during each required rotation.
-(Note IT-13 below)
+The medical school has written objectives and policies for internship, which includes workload, duty hours, accommodations when on-call, clinical supervision, patient encounters and student assessment during each required rotation.

-IT-6: Contractual Conditions of Internship
+IT-6: Prescribed Conditions of the Undergraduate Internship

-The medical school, in collaboration with the clinical facility has written agreements/ contracts for its students who are assigned to approved internship positions that include suitable accommodation with ready access for interns to carry out emergency tasks and to rest and sleep between patient care duties as well as established stipulations on leave including the following:
+The medical school, in collaboration with the clinical facility has written agreements for its students who are assigned to approved internship positions that include the following:

-- Provision for a minimum of four weeks' vacation leave per year, with at least one week taken within the first six-month period and a portion of which must be taken at least every 6 months. - Approved sick leave, which is not deducted from vacation time but is taken into account when evaluating the internship period for a particular discipline.
+- Suitable accommodation with ready access for interns to carry out emergency tasks and to rest and sleep between patient care duties - A stipulated and appropriate limit on the number of on call/duty hours each student is assigned per week - Appropriate health insurance - Established stipulations on academic time off including: - Provision for a minimum of four weeks' vacation leave per year, with at least one week taken within the first six-month period and a portion of which must be taken at least every 6 months. - Approved sick leave, which is not deducted from vacation time but is taken into account when evaluating the internship period for a particular discipline.